This is bigger than borders

 timing is everything

-Russia is the 4th biggest greenhouse gas emitter on the planet and it intends to keep increasing its emissions right up to 2035
+• Russia is the 4th biggest greenhouse gas emitter on the planet and it intends to keep increasing its emissions right up to 2035

-This case has already been delayed for over 2 years
+• This case has already been delayed for over 2 years

-Applicants have been punished by the authorities for standing up for climate: NGO’s have been shut down; individuals have been forced into exile; some have been labelled “foreign agents” and one has even lost his citizenship - yet they keep resisting for as long as they can
+• Applicants have been punished by the authorities for standing up for climate: NGO’s have been shut down; individuals have been forced into exile; some have been labelled “foreign agents” and one has even lost his citizenship - yet they keep resisting for as long as they can

-A ruling from the European Court of Human Rights would be the first legally binding judgment on Russia’s climate record: it is likely to be the last opportunity to scrutinise Russia’s climate actions against international standards and set out clear steps to remedy the situation before it’s too late
+• A ruling from the European Court of Human Rights would be the first legally binding judgment on Russia’s climate record: it is likely to be the last opportunity to scrutinise Russia’s climate actions against international standards and set out clear steps to remedy the situation before it’s too late

-Even if Russia doesn’t comply immediately, such a judgment can be used at COP negotiations, trade forums and beyond.
+• Even if Russia doesn’t comply immediately, such a judgment can be used at COP negotiations, trade forums and beyond.
 Anywhere where Russia still participates on the international stage

-When the regime in Russia changes, this ruling can help improve its climate policy without wasting more time
+• When the regime in Russia changes, this ruling can help improve its climate policy without wasting more time

-Add your voice, sign the petition.
+Add your voice, share this link

 When courts stall, repression wins.
 But if we act together, we can push this case forward.
 If you care about our shared future, now is the time to act.